Professor Thomas Gorochowski

 Biography

-Since returning to Bristol he has rapidly established a group pioneering the application of novel sequencing methods for the rational engineering of biological systems.
+Since returning to Bristol, he has rapidly established a group pioneering the use of advanced genetic design approaches and novel sequencing methods to aid the engineering of biological systems across scales.
 His research has been published in leading peer-reviewed journals and he provides leadership as Co-Director of the University of Bristol’s BioDesign Specialist Research Institute and as a Core Member of the UKRI-BBSRC ‘Transformative Technologies Strategy Advisory Panel’.
-He also has established innovative public engagement activities such as the ‘Become a Biological Engineer’ to bring bioengineering into the classroom.
+He has also lead innovative public engagement activities such as the ‘Become a Biological Engineer’ to bring bioengineering into the classroom.

 Research interests